 '''

 [2]: help(base_overlay)

+'''

+'''

 Help on BaseOverlay in module pynq.overlays.base.base object:

-class BaseOverlay(pynq.overlay.Overlay)
+class BaseOverlay(pyng.overlay.Overlay)

 | The Base overlay for the Pyng-Z1

 This overlay is designed to interact with all of the on board peripherals

-| and external interfaces of the Pynq-Z1 board.
+and external interfaces of the Pyng-Z1 board.
 It exposes the following

 attributes:

 Attributes

 iop_pmoda : IOP

 IO processor connected to the PMODA interface

 iop_pmodb : IOP

 IO processor connected to the PMODB interface

 iop_arduino : IOP

 IO processor connected to the Arduino/ChipKit interface

 trace_pmoda : pynq.logictools.TraceAnalyzer

 Trace analyzer block on PMODA interface, controlled by PS.

 trace_arduino : pynq.logictools.TraceAnalyzer

 Trace analyzer block on Arduino interface, controlled by PS.

 leds : AxiGPIO

-4-bit output GPIO for interacting with the green LEDs LD0-3
+4\text{-bit} output GPIO for interacting with the green LEDs LD0-3

 buttons : AxiGPIO

-4-bit input GPIO for interacting with the buttons BTNO-3
+4-bit input GPIO for interacting with the buttons BTN0-3

 switches : AxiGPIO

 2-bit input GPIO for interacting with the switches SWO and SW1

 rgbleds : [pynq.board.RGBLED]

 Wrapper for GPIO for LD4 and LD5 multicolour LEDs

-video : pynq.lib.video.HDMIWrapper
+video : pyng.lib.video.HDMIWrapper

 HDMI input and output interfaces

-audio : pynq.lib.audio.Audio
+audio : pyng.lib.audio.Audio

 Headphone jack and on-board microphone

 Method resolution order:

 BaseOverlay

 pynq.overlay.Overlay

-pynq.pl.Bitstream
+pyng.pl.Bitstream

 builtins.object

 Methods defined here:

-'''

-'''

 init(self, bitfile, kwargs)

 Return a new Overlay object.

 An overlay instantiates a bitstream object as a member initially.

+'''

+'''

 Parameters

 bitfile_name : str

 The bitstream name or absolute path as a string.

 download : boolean or None

 Whether the overlay should be downloaded.
 If None then the

 overlay will be downloaded if it isn't already loaded.

 Note

-This class requires a Vivado '.tcl' file to be next to bitstream file
+This class requires a Vivado '.hwh' file to be next to bitstream file

-with same name (e.g. base.bit and base.tcl).
+with same name (e.g. base.bit and base.hwh).

+------

-Methods inherited from pynq.overlay.
-Overlay:
+Methods inherited from pynq.overlay.Overlay:

 dir(self)

 dir() -> list

 default dir() implementation

 getattr(self, key)

-Overload of qetattr to return a driver for an IP or
+Overload of getattr to return a driver for an IP or

 hierarchy.
 Throws an 'RuntimeError' if the overlay is not loaded.

 download(self)

 The method to download a bitstream onto PL.

 Note

-After the bitstream has been downloaded, the "timestamp" in PL will be

-updated.
-In addition, all the dictionaries on PL will

-be reset automatically.
+After the bitstream has been downloaded, the "timestamp" in PL will be updated.
+In addition, all the dictionaries on PL will be reset automatically.
 Returns

 None

 is_loaded(self)

 This method checks whether a bitstream is loaded.

 This method returns true if the loaded PL bitstream is same

 as this Overlay's member bitstream.

 Returns

 bool

 True if bitstream is loaded.

 load_ip_data(self, ip_name, data)

 This method loads the data to the addressable IP.

 Calls the method in the super class to load the data.
 This method can

-'''

-'''

 be used to program the IP.
 For example, users can use this method to

 load the program to the Microblaze processors on PL.

-Not.e
+Note

+'''

 The data is assumed to be in binary format (.bin).
-The data name will

-be stored as a state information in the IP dictionary.
+The data name will be stored as a state information in the IP dictionary.
 Parameters

 ip_name : str

 The name of the addressable IP.

 data : str

 The absolute path of the data to be loaded.

 Returns

 None

-reset (self)
+reset(self)

 This function resets all the dictionaries kept in the overlay.

 This function should be used with caution.

 Returns

+.

 None

-Data descriptors inherited from pynq.pl.Bitstream:

-dict

-dictionary for instance variables (if defined)

-weakref

-list of weak references to the object (if defined)
+Data descriptors inherited from pynq.pl.Bitstream: dict dictionary for instance variables (if defined) weakref list of weak references to the object (if defined) '''

-'''